-Sean Stannard-Stockton is a wealth advisor who specializes in serving philanthropic families.
-His firm, Ensemble Capital Management, is located in Burlingame, CA, midway between San Francisco and Silicon Valley.
+Sean Stannard-Stockton is the president and chief investment officer of Ensemble Capital Management, located in Burlingame, CA, midway between San Francisco and Silicon Valley.
 From 2006 through 2012, Sean authored the Tactical Philanthropy blog and wrote regular philanthropy columns for both the Financial Times and the Chronicle of Philanthropy.
 In 2012, Sean officially ended the blog to focus on growing Ensemble Capital.

 During the time that Tactical Philanthropy was active, it was widely considered the top philanthropy blog.
 Sean was a sought after public speaker on many different philanthropic issues.
 He spoke across the United States, as well as in Canada and the UK at leading social sector gatherings.
 His writing appeared in the Financial Times, the Chronicle of Philanthropy, the Stanford Social Innovation Review, and the book Mapping the New World of American Philanthropy as well as a number of other publications.
 You can find an archive of past columns here.

 Sean was a member of the Alliance for Effective Social Investing and served on the advisory boards of IDEO.org, Charity Navigator and the Chartered Advisor in Philanthropy program.
 He was also a member of the World Economic Forum’s Global Agenda Council on Philanthropy and Social Investing.